AdobeDocs/target-developers/src/pages/index.md

 [Models API](administer/models-api/)

-Manage blocklists to determine the features used in Target machine learning models.
+Manage blocklists to define the features used in Target machine learning models.

 <DiscoverBlock slots="link, text"/>